 Rational expressions are incredibly similar to rational numbers (fractions).
 For one, they both have one of those line thingies in the middle.
 It makes sense that arithmetic with rational expressions is similar to arithmetic with fractions.
 If you're comfortable with fraction arithmetic, this analogy will be helpful.
 If you aren't comfortable with fraction arithmetic, the best way to use your time right now would be to get better acquainted with fractions and come back here later.
 Spoon if you need to.
 We won't tell anyone.

 It's nice when this happens, because we don't need to worry about remainders or decimals or anything like that.
-Let's be honest, nobody likes a remainder.
-We might make polite small talk with them at dinner parties, but as soon as their back is turned...
+Let's be honest, nobody likes remainders.
+We might make polite small talk with them at dinner parties, but as soon as their backs are turned...

 Again, it's nice when this happens, and you know how to find this sort of quotient by pulling out a common factor, factoring a polynomial, or using long division.
 You love doing things you know how to do, because it means maybe we haven't been wasting your time.
 However, the quotient of two polynomials often isn't a polynomial.
 Ugh.
 We really didn't want to say that.